seglo/learning-spark/README.md

 > A practical example of Apache Spark using the StackExchange dataset.

-This project should assist in you setting up a live development cluster you can use to bootstrap your own Spark learning.
-[These are the slides that go along with this project](http://rawgit.com/seglo/learning-spark/master/presentation/learning-spark.html) (type `p` in presentation to see notes)
+This project contains an Apache Spark driver application called `StackAnalysis`.
+This guide instructs you how to run the driver application locally or an Apache Mesos cluster.

+Continue reading for more details or check out [the accompanying presentation](http://rawgit.com/seglo/learning-spark/master/presentation/learning-spark.html) I gave at [The Toronto Scala & Typesafe User Group](http://www.meetup.com/Toronto-Scala-Typesafe-User-Group/) (type `p` in presentation to see notes).

-Skip to
+Skip to..

 * [Project & Demo](#project-demo)
   * [Local](#local)